Norddeich radio station: World War II

-In Nazi Germany the station got used by Reichsmarine and during the World War II, the facility was under military command and protection because it had to fulfill "vital war tasks".
-As in the World War I, Norddeich Radio was strategically important for the coordination of the naval units of Reichsmarine.
+In Nazi Germany the station was used by Kriegsmarine and during the World War II, the facility was under military command and protection because it had to fulfill "vital war tasks".
+As in the World War I, Norddeich Radio was strategically important for the coordination of the naval units of the Kriegsmarine.

-All German ships at sea received - openly or hidden - news of the impending start of the war and thus their threat.
+All German ships at sea received – openly or hidden – news of the impending start of the war and thus their threat.
 This messages were sent by Norddeich Radio as a so-called "QWA“-message, a Q-Code created by the Nazis for political-strategic messages.

 From the autumn of 1939, a new Norddeich Radio facility transmitted the English-language propaganda program "Germany Calling" for foreign countries.
 The transmitter was camouflaged as "Reichssender Bremen" or initially "Studio facility of the experimental transmission system N".
 The transmitter was used in the Medium wave band on 759 and 904 kHz, later on 658 kHz.

 Although the position of Norddeich Radio was known to the Allies, the transmitting station was not attacked.
 After the war, British pilots reported that the station was not destroyed because it enabled British reconnaissance to determine the position of German ships worldwide.

-Towards the end of the war, the previously undamaged plant was to be blown up by the operating staff.
+Toward the end of the war, the previously undamaged plant was to be blown up by the operating staff.
 That did not happen.